nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-svelte-app/README.md

 If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-portal-demo-svelte-app** as *dependency*.

-Then you can place it on any page via *Portal Admin Toolbar*.
+Then you can place *Mashroom Portal Demo Svelte App* on any page via *Portal Admin Toolbar*.